 One (1) Secondary Prize will be made available for the winner of each tournament (Men’s ATP singles and Women’s WTA singles) for a grand total of eighteen (18) Secondary Prizes.
 At the end of each ATP and WTA 1000 tournament, one (1) Secondary Prize will be awarded to the winner of the Men’s ATP Bracket and one (1) Secondary Prize will be awarded to the winner of the Women’s WTA Bracket.
 In the event of a tie in either of the Brackets, there will be a tie-breaker question conducted to decide the Secondary Prize Winners.

 Secondary Prize for the Men’s ATP and Women’s WTA Bracket winners will be a Tennis Canada merchandise bundle.
-The total approximate retail value of the secondary prize is $100 to $500 CAD.
+The total approximate retail value of the Secondary Prize is less than $100 CAD.

 Eligible winner selection, notification and confirmation process